avnet-iotconnect/iotc-gateway-mobile-app/mobile_app_guide.md

 1. Connect power to the device (e.g. "ST SensorTile.box PRO") using a USB cable.
 2. Open the STM32CubeProgrammer
 3. Select **USB** for the connect type and select **Connect**
-4. Click the "Erasing & Programming" icon and browse to the previously downloaded file:
+4. Click the "Erasing & Programming" icon and browse to the previously saved file:  `BLESensorsPnPL.bin`
-`FP-SNS-xxx_BLESensorsPnPL` v1.60
 5. Click **Start Programming**
 6. Once completed successfully, close the application and power cycle the device.